Myth or fact?

 Selling a home is a huge financial decision.
-What you do, or don’t, agree to now can impact your legal and financial obligations, even long after the sale’s complete.
-So it’s important to understand what you’re committing to.
-Here are some legal documents you might come across at different stages when selling your home.
+It’s important to understand what you’re committing to.
+Here are some legal documents you might come across at different stages.

 If you’re happy with an offer that a buyer makes on your home, you can accept it.
 In BC, an offer is typically made using a standard contract of purchase and sale.
 This is the key legal document in the sale of a home.
 It’s important you understand your rights and obligations as a seller.
-Here, we explain the standard contract of purchase and sale.
+Here, we explain the standard contract of purchase and sale in detail.

-Once you accept an offer, the contract becomes legally binding.
-This means you can’t get out of your obligations without facing significant legal consequences.
+Once you accept an offer or counteroffer, the contract becomes legally binding on you.
+This means you can’t walk away from the deal without facing significant legal consequences.

-Under the law, you must tell potential buyers about any material latent defects you’re aware of.
+Under common law, you must tell potential buyers about any latent defects you’re aware of.
 Sellers usually do this by filling out a PDS.
-A material latent defect is a problem that can’t be detected by a reasonable inspection of the property.
+A latent defect is a problem that can’t be detected by a reasonable inspection of the property.
 This might include a history of flooding, structural damage to the property, or any work done without permits.

-The final document review and signing usually takes place at the office of your lawyer or notary.
+The final document signing usually takes place at the office of your lawyer or notary.
 This happens on, or a few days before, the completion date.
-There are four common documents your lawyer or notary might get you to review or sign.
+Here are four common documents your lawyer or notary might get you to review or sign.
 One transfers ownership of the property, and the other three deal with financial aspects of the sale.

 When someone sells their home in BC, they must fill out a document called a form A transfer.
-The form is prepared by the buyer’s lawyer or notary, but it’s signed by you as the seller.
+The form transfers ownership from the seller to the buyer.
+It’s prepared by the buyer’s lawyer or notary, but it’s signed by you as the seller.

 Once you sign the form, it must be sent back to the buyer’s lawyer for filing with the land title office.
 The official record of ownership will be updated to reflect that someone else now owns the property.

-A statement of adjustments is a document that lays out the financial obligations of the buyer and seller in a real estate transaction.
+A statement of adjustments lays out the financial obligations of both the buyer and seller in a real estate transaction.
 Your statement of adjustment will be prepared by the buyer’s lawyer or notary.

 A credit is money you receive at closing.
 Typical credits include the following: